 - After the outlawing of mandatory retirements, universities such as Columbia created incentive programs for faculty to retire voluntarily.
 But when it came to Columbia's retiree medical benefits there was a clear disconnect.
-While significant money was made available to pay for people to retire before age 74, support was actually lowered for medical costs.
+While one Provost's Committee recommended increasing the money to be made available to pay for people to retire before age 74, a second Provost's Committee advocated to lower the support for retiree medical costs.
 And this was done just as medical insurance costs were rising rapidly, the gap in the cost of coverage between pre- and post-retirement was growing, and the higher age of faculty nearing retirement was leading to greater anxiety about medical needs.
-People postponed retirement in order to keep their benefits and they will continue to do so. - Thus, in Columbia's effort to deal with a moderate cost item, the Big Picture of its interest in self-renewal appears to have been missed.
+People postponed retirement in order to keep their benefits and they will continue to do so. - Thus, in Columbia's effort to deal with a trivial cost item, the Bigger Picture of its interest in self-renewal was missed.